sil3nz3r/AndroidSampleCode/README.md

 # Sample Android Code for my CS449 class

+<h3>Apps and their features:</h3>

+CountMuchMore - event handlers, dialog boxes

+CountMuchMoreFragment - Same as CountMuchMore but with fragments

+CountMuchMoreMenuesAndMore - menues (toolbar and contextual action mode), starting a new activty, start screen icon

+CountAloud - preferences and text-to-speech

 <h3>If you want to download and run a program here:</h3>

 1. click on "Download ZIP" (or better yet, clone the repository to your compture.
 If you clone you can pull changes and always have the latest projects on your computer)